remotestorage/remotestorage.js/docs/api/baseclient/classes/BaseClient.md

   the promise will always be fulfilled with data from the local store.

 > [!NOTE]
-> If Caching caching for the folder is turned off, none of
+> If [caching](../../caching/classes/Caching.md) for the folder is turned off, none of
 > this applies and data will always be requested from the remote store
 > directly.